platformsh/platformsh-docs/docs/src/create-apps/source-operations.md

         platform
 ```

-3. Then, to configure a cron job to automatically update your dependencies once a day,
+3. Then, to configure a cron job to automatically run a source operation once a day,
     use a configuration similar to the following:

 ```yaml {location=".platform.app.yaml"}